Lake with dam that has branches and brush built up blocking it

 Project Goals

-• Address the failing dam;
+• Address the failing dam

-• Preserve and diversify natural habitat for native wildlife;
+• Preserve and diversify natural habitat for native wildlife

-• Improve water quality,
+• Improve water quality

-• Expand environmental education opportunities; and,
+• Expand environmental education opportunities

 Current Project Status